EMG-MU/WAPPAC_docs/docs/home.md

 ## WAPPAC Competition

 The **WavePiston Passive Control (WAPPAC) competition** is an open challenge to the wave energy and control community.
-Participants are invited to **evelop passive control strategies** for the novel WavePiston wave energy converter (WEC).
+Participants are invited to **develop passive control strategies** for the novel WavePiston wave energy converter (WEC).
 The goal is to **maximize captured energy while respecting WavePiston physical constraints**, with particular attention to the **PTO passivity constraint**.

 Through this initiative, WAPPAC competition aims to **foster innovation** and **advance** the **state of the art** in **wave energy control**.

-This competition is hosted by the **Centre for Ocean Energy Research (COER), Maynooth University**, and builds upon ongoing European research initiatives.
+This competition is hosted by the **Centre for Ocean Energy Research (COER), Maynooth University**, and is supported by the European Union (EU) under Horizon funding (Grant Agreement No. 101147456 - SHY).

 ```{figure} _static/figures/logos/COER_logo.png
 :name: fig_COER_logo